csv2db/csv2db/README.md

 `csv2db` takes CSV files and loads them into a database.
 Rather than having to potentially go through TBs of CSV data to find out what columns and data types are present in the CSV files, `csv2db` will read the header in each CSV file and automatically load data into the columns of the same name into the target table.
-Spaces will automatically be replaced with `_` characters, for example the column `station id` in the CSV file will be interpreted as `station_id` column in the table.
+Spaces in the header column names are automatically replaced with `_` characters, for example the column `station id` in the CSV file will be interpreted as `station_id` column in the table.

 This approach allows you to get data into the database first and worry about the data cleansing part later, which is usually much easier once the data is in the database than in the CSV files.

 `csv2db` is capable of scanning all CSV file headers at once and derive a `CREATE TABLE` statement with all the column names from.
-This is particularly useful if the format of the CSV files has changed over time, either because of historical reasons or because you want to load different CSV file types into the same database table.
+This is particularly useful if the format of the CSV files has changed over time or because you want to load different CSV file types into the same database table.

 ## Usage